 The Twenties Club’s Winter Reading List ’19

-A list of all the books you might enjoy reading this winter.
-It’s a mix of the ones I’ve already devoured, those I’ve got lined up next, and a few recommendations from the cutest bookworms I know (my girlfriends Millie, Paige, Georgia and Harriet).
+A list of all the things you might enjoy reading this winter.
+It’s a combination of my favourite books of 2019, those I’ve got lined up next, and a few recommendations from the cutest bookworms I know (my girlfriends!).

 If you’re anything like me and were completely enthralled by the bizarre, turtle-neck-wearing, con woman Elizabeth Holmes, then you need to read Bad Blood: Secrets and Lies in a Silicon Valley Startup – the untold story of the rise and collapse of her multi-billion-dollar startup, Theranos.
 I kept seeing this book pop up on the Instagram Story’s of various celebrities who all claimed it was the most addictive book they had ever read.